 |Kevin Bell, Board President

-Kevin Bell is an attorney with the Bonneville Power Administration, practicing in the areas of federal contracting and procurement policy.
+Bonneville Power Administration – Kevin Bell is an attorney with the Bonneville Power Administration, practicing in the areas of federal contracting and procurement policy.
 His previous experience was with Comcast Cable Corporation.
-He has lived in the Pacific Northwest for nine (9) years with his wife Theresa Bell and their two sons, Morgan (10) and Mason (9).
-Kevin has been involved with MESA for 5 years.
+He has lived in the Pacific Northwest for eleven years with his wife Theresa Bell and their two sons, Morgan (12) and Mason (11).
+Kevin has been involved with MESA for 9 years.

 |David Squire, Chair